RAGsToRichAIs-PESU-IO/naiveRAG/output.md

 # Training

 Want to learn more about using GitHub and Git?
-Email the Training Team or visit our website for learning event schedules and private class availability.
+Email the Training Team or visit our web site for learning event schedules and private class availability.

 Email: services@github.com